pachyderm/docs/content/latest/how-tos/pipeline-operations/create-pipeline.md

 1. Define a [pipeline specification](../../../reference/pipeline-spec/) in YAML, JSON, or Jsonnet.

-2. Pass the pipeline configuration to Pachyderm:
+2. Pass the pipeline configuration to MLDM:

     ```s
     pachctl create pipeline -f <pipeline_spec>